mannerism/whatiwishiknewbefore/README.md

 20. "The truth may be vital, but without love, it is unbearable," Caritas in veritate, 2009, Pope Benedict XVI
 21. Try your best not to lie.
 If you have to lie, only lie to unharm those that truly matter in your life.
 22. "The mind fears the heart but the heart doesn't mind."
 Avicii, Trouble.
+23. There simply isn't what one 'must' do in life.